Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 1. SMART goals are specific

 Saying you “want to earn more” is too vague.
 Instead, pick a number for how much money you want to earn.
 Do you want to start making $150,000 per year, $500,000 or even $1 million?
+Do you want to increase your business profits by 20%?
 Set a clear number to track your progress against.
 Having a specific goal is helpful in two ways: You can better visualize your outcome – imagine all those zeroes in your bank account – and you will know without a doubt when you’ve achieved it.

 2. SMART goals are measurable

-When you are using SMART goals, you need a way to track your progress.
+SMART goal setting involves tracking your progress.
 If your goal isn’t measurable, you can’t objectively say you’ve achieved it.
 In our example, the specific goal is already measurable: You can check the numbers as the year goes on to see if you’ve reached $150,000.
 You can also make other goals measurable.
 For example, instead of “learn how to play golf,” your measurable goal might be “reduce my handicap from 25 to 20.”
 This allows you to see your development.
 How are you matching up to your goal?
 Are you on track to succeed?

 3. SMART goals are achievable

 Setting an achievable goal means choosing an objective that, while it requires you to push yourself, is also attainable.
 If you pick a goal that you know is outrageous – say you’re currently earning $30,000 and want to earn $5 million next year – you’re most likely going to come up short of your goal.
 When you create a goal that’s too lofty, it can seem impossible, and you may eventually give up.
-Use SMART goal setting to avoid setting yourself up for failure with out-of-reach goals.
+Use SMART goal setting to ensure you can achieve tangible progress and avoid setting yourself up for failure with out-of-reach goals.

 4. SMART goals are realistic

 Extraordinary goals get extraordinary results, so you want to be bold.
 However, for effective SMART goal setting, you also want to ensure that your goal is realistic.
-Realistic goals are those that you are willing and able to work toward.
+Realistic goals are those that you are willing and able to work toward that can be achieved by improving your current habits.
 What is it you will need to do to reach your monetary goals?
 Whether you need to make more sales, get promoted to management or take the lead on a big client, make sure your goal is something you will have the time and energy for.
 While setbacks can be a catalyst for change and re-energize you, if your goal is not realistic, you will find it difficult to get back on track.

 5. SMART goals are set in a time frame